Choosing a tertiary education provider

 What to check when choosing a higher education organisation

-We manage the quality assurance processes for all non-university tertiary education providers.
+NZQA quality assurances all non-university tertiary education providers.
 This means you can be sure you'll receive quality training or earn a recognised qualification or micro-credential.

 You can find education providers and filter them by region, quality assurance status, and industry on our website: